Lego Dimensions: Year 2

 The game also features character and setting cameos from other franchises, including HAL 9000 from the Space Odyssey series, S.T.A.R.
-Labs from CW's The Flash, Bedrock from The Flintstones, the family room from The Jetsons, and the DNA ship from Red Dwarf.
+Labs from The CW's The Flash, Bedrock from The Flintstones, the family room from The Jetsons and the DNA ship from Red Dwarf.
 Unlike other toys-to-life series such as Skylanders and Disney Infinity, Lego Dimensions allows all figures to be compatible with the existing title, rather than releasing a sequel.

 Plot

-Arriving on Foundation Prime, a shapeshifting planet located in the center of the Lego multiverse, Lord Vortech (Gary Oldman), a being who has the power to shapeshift and travel through dimensions, and his robot minion X-PO (Joel McHale) seek the twelve Foundation Elements, the cornerstones of time and space itself, in a bid to merge all the dimensions into one under Vortech's control.
-These elements, such as the ruby slippers, the One Ring, the flux capacitor, the Palantír, the PKE meter, and kryptonite, were scattered across the dimensions long time ago, but gathered together at Foundation Prime's palace can unlock the Foundation of All Dimensions, an artifact that grants the user the power to control all of the dimensions.
-When X-PO voices his doubts about Vortech's plot, Vortech decides that he no longer needs him and banishes him to the dimensional void Vorton, ignoring X-PO's warning that it is too dangerous to safely harness the elements.
-Unfortunately for Vortech, his own body cannot handle too many more dimensional jumps, forcing him to open vortexes to the different dimensions and recruits their villains to help him search for the elements while imprisoning the heroes pulled through them.
-These actions damage the boundaries between the dimensions, causing them to merge and characters to be displaced.
+Arriving on Foundation Prime, a shapeshifting planet located in the center of the Lego multiverse, Lord Vortech, a being who has the power to shapeshift and travel through dimensions, and his robotic servant X-PO seek the twelve Foundation Elements, the cornerstones of time and space itself, in a bid to merge all the dimensions into one under Vortech's control.
+These elements, such as the ruby slippers, the One Ring, the flux capacitor, the Palantír, the P.K.E. meter and Kryptonite, were scattered across the multiverse long ago, but gathered together at Foundation Prime's palace can release the Foundation of All Dimensions, a force that bestows upon the user total control over the multiverse.
+When X-PO voices his doubts about Vortech's plot, Vortech decides that he no longer needs him and banishes him to the dimensional void Vorton, disregarding the risk in harnessing the elements.
+However, Vortech's body cannot handle too many more dimensional jumps, forcing him to open rifts to the multiverse's dimensions and recruits their villains to his cause while taking its heroes pulled through them captive.
+These actions damage the boundaries between the multiverse, causing some of its aspects and inhabitants to be displaced.